Akai771/Hiro_AI_Chatbot/README.md

 ## Usage
 - To use **Hiro**, simply type a message in the chat and the bot will respond.
 You can also use the following commands:

-- `!info`: This will display information about Hiro, such as its version number and the API key that it is using.
+- `!info`: This will display information about Hiro, such as its version number and the OpenAI model that it is using.

 ## Contributions
 **Hiro** is an open-source project and contributions are welcome.
 If you want to contribute, please fork the repository and submit a pull request.